Jump to:

 Use some leftover fencing to create your own planters.
 Go for a tiered-style planter if you’re trying to save space but still want to add some colour.

-Tuck in a small corner shed in your country garden and store all your equipment out of sight.
+A corner shed is an excellent way to make use of a small space and create additional storage.
+Tuck in one in your country garden and store all your equipment out of sight.

 An L-shaped sofa will give your small alfresco dining a modern look.
 Have a look at this rattan 5-seater corner sofa set, for example.
-It’s a worthwhile investment that can furnish any small garden ideas in style.
+It’s a worthwhile investment that can furnish your small garden layout ideas in style.

 Add soft lighting to your small backyard to make it feel a little cosier.
+For a magical touch, consider hanging fairy lights on the fence, railings or on the tree.
 If you’re considering investing soon, check out our garden lighting range today!

 Use minimalist furniture and light colours to make a small space feel less enclosed.
 Add tall trees to soften a harsh wall and for elongation.